algosup/2023-2024-project-3-virtual-processor-team-4/documents/functional/functional_specification.md

 - Data handling i.e. writing data between a register and
   - an immediate value (a constant),
   - another register,
-  - the memory (RAM)
+  - the memory (RAM),
-  - the virtual keyboard/display
+  - or the virtual keyboard/display
 - Calculations
-  - The four basic mathematical operations (addition, subtraction, multiplication, division)
+  - The four basic mathematical operations (addition, subtraction, multiplication, division).
-  - The four basic logical operations (not, and, or, xor)
+  - The four basic logical operations (not, and, or, xor).
 - Branching
-  - Comparison between registers and values
+  - Comparison between registers and values.
-  - Conditional and unconditional jumping
+  - Conditional and unconditional jumping.
-  - Calling and returning from subroutines
+  - Calling and returning from subroutines.

 Both the assembler and emulator must written in the C language, as well as being able to be compiled and run on any real computer architecture.
 No libraries outside of the standard ones should be used, and the libraries that are operating system-specific must have existing alternatives.